alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The main problem with using an SLO violation as criteria for monitoring is that we get alerted after our customers have been affected.
 To avoid this, we need sufficient operational monitoring of our system to resolve or mitigate issues before an SLO is broken.

-Assuming that most of the requests are similar, logging every request doesn’t add much value.
+Assuming that most of the requests are similar, logging every request doesn't add much value.
 Additionally, when too many requests are logged, it becomes difficult to find other log entries, disk fills up faster, and the overall performance of our service starts to degrade.
 A better approach is to either rate-limit the amount of logged requests, or to log only interesting requests (like the ones that result in unhandled exceptions).

 ## Capacity planning